A fun look inside an overactive mind at bedtime.

-There’s a lot of times that the bipolar brain doesn’t want to shut off.
+There are lots of times the bipolar brain doesn’t want to shut off.
 Whole nights can go by just trying to get it to be quiet.
 The following is a (mostly) fictional and humorous representation of what might go through my brain on one of those nights.
-Enjoy!

 Thoughts Inside My Head

 It’s nearly midnight.
 If I go to sleep right now, I still have five hours to sleep.